Base Details: Analysis

-The major in this poem is cynical, he treats war as if it is a game. 'last scrap.'
+The major in this poem is cynical, and he treats war as if it is a game, calling it a 'last scrap.'
 The major knows nothing of war because he has never been on the frontline.
 The major is a figure associated with power and privilege.
 Also, he knows that the meaning of the "last scrap" is how the major thinks of war, a game.

-The title of the poem "Base Details"- Base possibly meaning a military base and Details could be a command assignment, someone or something lowly.

-"fierce; and bald, and short of breath" this would be a stereotypical World War I officer.
+The title of the poem is "Base Details"- Base possibly meaning a military base Details could be a command assignment, someone or something lowly. "fierce, and bald, and short of breath" would be a stereotypical World War I officer.

-"Glum heroes" refer to the heroes by dying they are unhappy.
-"Up the line" is the battlefield. "puffy petulant face" is the officer's faces from the excessive eating and drinking.
+"Glum heroes" refer to heroes by dying they are unhappy.
+"Up the line" is the battlefield. "puffy petulant face" is the officer's face from the excessive eating and drinking.
 "Guzzling and gulping in the best hotel": The officers eat and drink until their hearts delight while the best hotel refers to them living in the lap of luxury.
 This also could portray them as acting like monsters and this is what Sassoon intended.